Nim-tech-arch/Shopify-Intelligence-Pipeline/README.md

 What market pattern is emerging?

 What should the business investigate or act on?
-6. Serving Is a Separate Contract

-Gold defines:

-What intelligence exists?

-Serving defines:

-How that intelligence is consumed.

-7. Provenance Is Non-Negotiable

-The platform must preserve the difference between:

-Observed
-Derived
-External
-Simulated
-8. Historical Data Is a Product
+7. Historical Data Is a Product
 Snapshot
    ↓
 History